 It is easy to underestimate the impact accusations of bullying can have on an individual.
 Many feel this is a direct attack on the very core of their integrity, character and interpersonal skills.
 Charlotte was very upset by this news and now finds herself dreading going into work.
 Simon is having difficulty sleeping.
 Bullying in the workplace is clearly a critical issue, but organisations also need to be able to ensure that managers and supervisors are able to communicate poor performance without bullying accusations.
 What to Charlotte and Simon was routine performance feedback, has now escalated into a major H.R. issue.

 There are three possible scenarios in cases like these: the behaviour is bullying, the behaviour is received as bullying or the accusations are entirely spurious.
-Instinctively anyone finding themselves in this situation is likely to be defensive, but hard though it may be, they have to dispassionately examine all possibilities to consider the experience of the complainant neutrally.
+Instinctively anyone finding themselves in this situation is likely to be defensive, but hard though it may be and no matter how hurtful and outrageous the accusations are, the ”accused” have to dispassionately examine all possibilities to consider the experience of the complainant neutrally.

 The behaviour is bullying